Making it Look Easy with Amanda Eisel

 Boundaries are enabling constraints.
 They may feel like restrictions, but they actually free you to be present in the places you’ve chosen to be.
 Both your life and your career are marathons, not sprints.
 Setting boundaries helps you pace yourself to avoid burnout while remaining committed to excellence.

 You can also set “yes” and “no” boundaries to prepare for requests you’ll get for your time and energy.
-Your family might decide that any extracurriculars with activities on Sundays are an automatic “no,” while offers to carpool with other families are always a “yes.”
+Your family may decide that any extracurriculars with activities on Sundays are an automatic “no,” while offers to carpool with other families are always a “yes.”

 You’ve probably heard the phrase, “It’s lonely at the top.”
 Amanda has experienced that for sure, but the solution is surprisingly simple.
 She shares, “Leadership can be a lonely job.
 But the minute you start to talk to people, it feels a lot easier and the answer of where to go becomes pretty clear.”